Anglo-Spanish War (1654–1660): Anglo-Portuguese alliance

-Caribbean Privateers
+Caribbean war

 The war's Caribbean component raged on much longer.
 With Jamaica annexed the purpose of the Western Design (although failed in its primary objective of capturing the island of Hispaniola) survived the Protectorate itself, later to be revived in the raids ordered under the behest of the Jamaican governor Thomas Modyford.
 Modyford's pretexts for licensing the buccaneers was his suspicion that Jamaica would never be secure until the Spanish government acknowledged England's possession of Jamaica and the Cayman Islands and having it named in a treaty.
 The resulting privateer raids on the Spanish Main over the next ten years were devastating.
 Christopher Myngs raided Santiago de Cuba in 1662 and Campeche the following year.
-Henry Morgan later took over - his most notable attacks were on Portobello in 1668 and the defeat of a Spanish squadron on Lake Maracaibo the following year.
+Henry Morgan later took over - his most notable attacks were at Puerto del Príncipe and at Porto bello, both in 1668 and the defeat of a Spanish squadron on Lake Maracaibo the following year.
 The Spanish meanwhile could do little to protect themselves.

 In response Mariana, the Queen Regent of Spain, issued letters of marque for privateer attacks on English shipping in the Caribbean.
 One of these privateers was the famed Portuguese pirate Manuel Ribeiro Pardal.
-Charles II ordered the same - so Modyford commissioned Morgan once again to raid the Spanish main in order to preserve Jamaica once and for all.
+Charles II ordered the same – so Modyford commissioned Morgan once again to raid the Spanish main in order to preserve Jamaica once and for all.
 In December 1670 Morgan seized the islands of Old Providence and Santa Catalina forcing the garrisons to surrender.
-From there his fleet sailed to Chagres and seized the fort there too - Morgan hoped to cross the Isthmus of Panama but at this time he was unaware of events in Europe.
+From there his fleet sailed to Chagres and seized the fort there too – Morgan hoped to cross the Isthmus of Panama but at this time he was unaware of events in Europe.

-Madrid Treaties
+Madrid treaties

-Spain during this time was politically, economically and militarily weakened by the decades of war and infighting.
+Spain during this time was politically, economically and militarily weakened by the decades of war on multiple fronts and infighting.
 Charles II saw ideal opportunities for two eventual peace treaties signed at Madrid, both of which were favourable to England.
 Firstly the 1667 treaty was received with great satisfaction by English statesmen and merchants in terms of trade.
 With Portugal's restoration secure the British Brigade was subsequently disbanded but England's holdings in the Caribbean were left unsettled.
 Nevertheless, it was a big step for peace between the two kingdoms.

 Three years later at the next Madrid treaty, Spain finally ceded Jamaica and the Cayman Islands to Britain which was a major concession and a humiliation for Spain.
 English ships were also able to roam the Caribbean Sea without hindrance and for the first time were not seen in the West Indies as intruders or as pirates.
-Controversially the news did not arrive in time to prevent Henry Morgan from plundering and burning Panama in 1671.
+Controversially the news did not arrive in time to prevent Henry Morgan's Panama expedition from plundering and burning Panama in 1671.
 Despite Spanish protests and his arrest, Morgan went unpunished claiming he had not known about the treaty.

 England and Spain would be allies during the next large European conflict the War of the Grand Alliance and would remain largely at peace until 1702 with the outbreak of the Spanish Succession War.